Stateware/Dav3i/doc/FrontEndArchitecture.md

 ###2.4.2 : Parsed Data List Structure

-The Parsed Data List is set up as a 2D array A[x][y], in which each x value represents a selectable stat, and each y value either represents graph type (0-2), indicates head stat (4), or indicates associated stats (5+).
+The Parsed Data List is set up as a 2D array A[x][y], in which each x value represents a selectable stat, and each y value either represents stat type (0), indicates head stat (1), or indicates associated data (2-3).

-The values of the elements themselves are the enumerated values of the data preparation and graphing functions for y indices 0-2, or the indices of stats in the stat reference list for y indices 4+.
+The values of the elements themselves are the enumerated stat type in y = 0, or the indices of stats in the stat reference list for y indices 1+.

+The master graphing function uses the value a given column's stat type to decide which function to execute, and uses the head stat and associated data values to index into an ASDS node's data table to pull the correct information for the purposes of graphing.

 Example:

-`[0] [0] [0] [3]` - Graphing function for g_GraphType = 0
+`[0] [0] [0] [1]` - Stat type
-`[1] [1] [1] [3]` - Graphing function for g_GraphType = 1
-`[2] [2] [2] [4]` - Graphing function for g_GraphType = 2
 `[3] [4] [7] [9]` - Head Stat
 `[0] [N] [1] [6]` - Associated Stat
 `[2] [N] [5] [8]` - Associated Stat

- * The head stat at x = 0 is at index 3 in the stat reference list.
-Its associated upper and lower bounds, respectively, are at indices 0 and 2.
-For graph type 0, it chooses data preparation and graphing functions 0 (each region graphed in separate graphs with bounds if available).
-For type 1, it chooses functions 1 (each region graphed together on a single graph without bounds).
-For type 2, it chooses functions 2 (each region graphed together as a sum (representing stat for whole area selection) with bounds if available).

- * The head stat at x = 1 is at index 4 in the stat reference list.
-It has no upper or lower bounds, indicated by the NULLs in its associated data indices.
-However, the functions chosen for each case are the same as with the stat at x = 0 because those functions contain logic which allows them to be used in both cases.

- * The head stat at x = 2 is at index 7 in the stat reference list.
-Its associated upper and lower bounds, respectively, are at indices 1 and 5.
-As it is a bounded stat, it chooses the same functions as the stat at x = 0.

- * The head stat at x = 3 is at index 9 in the stat reference list.
-Its associated data are at indices 6 and 8.
-In some cases, there may be more than 2 sets of associated data for this stat.
-Graphs are approached differently because this data set indicates vaccinations, which occur both routinely and periodically.
-The two sets of routine vaccinations are the head stat and the first associated stat (MCV1 and MCV2).
-The second associated stat is the data set on periodic vaccinations (SIA).
-For graph types 0 and 1, it chooses data preparation and graphing functions 3 (head stat and first associated stat graphed as time series, second associated stat as bars, each region graphed separately).
-Because the data could be confusing if multiple regions were graphed together, each region is graphed separately, even when the user specifies otherwise for other stats (when graph type is 0).
-For graph type 2, it chooses functions 4 (each region graphed together as a sum, with combined time series' and bars representing stats for whole area selection).

 #Section 3